twibiral/obsidian-execute-code/README.md

 # Obsidian Execute Code Plugin

 This plugin allows you to execute code snippets in code blocks in your notes.
+The plugin adds a 'run' button for code blocks in supported languages.
+Clicking them results in the code of the block being executed.
+After the execution the result of the execution is showed.

+The result is shown only after the execution is finished.
+It is not possible to enter text on the command line into the executed programm now.

 ## Supported programming languages

-- [x] JavaScript
+- [x] JavaScript (Requirement: Node.js is installed)

 Support for the following is planned:
 - [ ] Python